quaie/cissp/pages/mydoc/4_notes.md

 **DNS cache poisoning** --> attacker attempts to refresh/update the record when it expires w/ a fake address (on the DNS server's cache)

+**pharming** --> redirect a website's traffic to a fake site (by changing the hosts file on a victim's computer or by exploitation of a vulnerability in DNS server software)

 **DoS** --> attack the DNS server

 **DDoS** --> DoS from several devices